 Read on for some insightful answers as to how interviewers perceive your answers, how to communicate personality and relatability without coming across too informally, and developing rapport with your interviewer.

-If you’re interested in doing what Ramit did, grab a Power Half Hour from our shop.
+If you’re interested in doing what Ramit did, grab a Coaching Session from our shop.

 Want to know what your interviewer is really thinking?
 Want to know what your interviewer is really looking for?
 Read on…